lengri/pyStreams/README.md

-landplotlib is a wrapper around some useful function in landlab and matplotlib.
+pyStreams is a simple implementation of the bedrock river Stream Power Law in Python.
+It also allows you to create a simple network of rivers with one trunk and an arbitrary amount of tributary streams.